gsern1/TWEB-GitHubExplorer-Heroku-Deploy/README.md

 # TWEB Labo 1 : Mining Data in Github

-This repository contains the result of the fist lab session for Antoine Drabble and Guillaume Serneels in the TWEB Course 2016-20117 at HEIG-VD.
+This repository contains the result of the fist lab session for Antoine Drabble and Guillaume Serneels in the TWEB Course 2016-2017 at HEIG-VD.

 The project is aimed at developing and deploying an AngularJS 1 web application allowing users to explore usage statistics of github.com.
-The users are first welcomed by a landing page before accessing the web app.
+The users are first welcomed by a landing page and can click on the "START EXPLORING NOW" link to access the webapp.

 ## Project structure